qrvey/partner-portal/docs/embedding/widgets/analytics/filter-modal-core.md

 **Properties and Values**

-Chart properties are defined below:
+The configuration object properties are defined below:

 | **Property** | **Value** | **Required** |